9.1 Dementia & Alzheimer's Care

 Key Takeaways

-• Dementia is a group of symptoms (memory, judgment, language, behavior loss), not normal aging — Alzheimer's is the most common cause.
+• Dementia is a group of symptoms (loss of memory, judgment, language, reasoning, behavior control), not normal aging — Alzheimer's disease is the most common cause.

-• Use validation (acknowledge the feeling behind the words) for moderate-to-severe dementia; reality orientation suits early or delirium cases, not entrenched delusions.
+• Use validation plus redirection for moderate-to-severe dementia; reality orientation suits only early dementia, delirium, or brief confusion.

-• Sudden new confusion in a usually alert resident is a change in condition (possible delirium) and must be reported to the nurse immediately.
+• Sudden new confusion in a usually alert resident signals possible delirium (often from a UTI, dehydration, low oxygen, or medication) and must be reported to the nurse immediately.

-The Florida CNA written test (60 questions, 70% to pass) pulls roughly 14% of items from Specialized Resident Care, and dementia is the heaviest sub-topic in that domain.
-Florida's large elderly population means a working CNA will care for residents with cognitive impairment on almost every shift, so Prometric items focus on practical, safe responses rather than medical theory.
+The Florida CNA written test (about 60 multiple-choice questions, delivered by Prometric under the Florida Board of Nursing) draws a large share of items from Specialized Resident Care, and dementia is the single heaviest sub-topic.
+Florida has one of the oldest populations in the United States, so a working CNA will care for residents with cognitive impairment on nearly every shift.
+The exam therefore tests practical, safe responses rather than medical theory.

 StageWhat You ObserveCNA Focus

-Early (mild)Recent-memory lapses, repeating questions, misplacing items, still mostly independentCue and remind; protect dignity; encourage routine
+Early (mild)Recent-memory lapses, repeating questions, misplacing items, word-finding trouble, still mostly independentCue and remind; protect dignity; reinforce routine

-Middle (moderate)Disorientation, wandering, sundowning, needing help with ADLs, behavioral outburstsSimplify tasks; supervise closely; redirect; ensure safety
+Middle (moderate)Disorientation, wandering, sundowning, needing ADL help, behavioral outbursts, day/night reversalSimplify tasks; supervise closely; redirect; ensure safety

-Late (severe)Minimal speech, total ADL dependence, swallowing and mobility loss, incontinenceComfort, skin and mouth care, aspiration precautions, gentle touch
+Late (severe)Minimal or no speech, total ADL dependence, swallowing and mobility loss, incontinenceComfort, skin and mouth care, aspiration precautions, gentle announced touch

 Common Behaviors and Safe Responses

-• Wandering / elopement: provide supervised safe walking paths, ensure the ID/registry-style identification band is on, alert the nurse if a resident is missing.
+• Wandering / elopement: provide supervised safe walking paths, ensure identification is on the resident, and alert the nurse immediately if a resident is missing.
 Do not lock a resident in a room — that is an unlawful restraint under Florida resident-rights rules.

-• Sundowning: increased confusion and agitation in late afternoon/evening.
-Increase lighting before dusk, reduce noise, keep the evening routine calm and predictable.
+• Sundowning: increased confusion and agitation in the late afternoon/evening.
+Turn on lights before dusk, reduce noise, and keep the evening routine calm and predictable.

-• Catastrophic reaction (sudden overwhelm): lower stimulation, stay calm, do not crowd the resident, give space and time, report.
+• Catastrophic reaction (sudden, extreme overwhelm — crying, yelling, striking out): usually caused by fatigue or over-stimulation.
+Lower the stimulation, stay calm, do not crowd or restrain the resident, give space and time, then report.

 • Repetitive questions: answer simply and consistently; do not say "I already told you."